Calibrated Mechanism Design: Calibrated Mechanism Design

 We conclude this section by illustrating how our static solution concept captures the dynamics we alluded to in the introductory example: \begin{example}[Selling a good under demand uncertainty] Consider again the example in the introduction, in which a buyer with binary values $\val\in\{1/2,1\}$ faces a seller who knows whether demand is high $(\state=H)$ or low $(\state=L)$.
 The left panel of \autoref{table:cml-calibration} describes the probabilities of trade and payments of the optimal (Myersonian) mechanism.
 In the introduction, we discussed this mechanism fails to extract full surplus in the long run as the buyer would quit the mechanism after seeing her allocation is $(1,3/2)$.
 We now describe this in the language of calibration.

 The right panel of \autoref{table:cml-calibration} describes the information structure induced by the surplus extraction mechanism.
 Because in this mechanism the buyer's allocation does not depend on her values, we describe signals as allocations.
-The calibrated information structure is fully informative: when the state is $H$, the buyer sees signal $(1,0)$ with probability $1$, and when the state is $L$, she sees signal $(1,3/2)$ with probability $1$.
+The calibrated information structure is fully informative: when the state is $L$, the buyer sees signal $(1,0)$ with probability $1$, and when the state is $H$, she sees signal $(1,3/2)$ with probability $1$.

 When the buyer has access to the calibrated information structure before playing the mechanism, the surplus extraction mechanism does not satisfy the buyer's participation constraints, which must hold for each buyer value and each signal she observes.
-In particular, when the buyer sees signals $(1,3/2)$, she knows her payoff in the mechanism is negative and quits.
+In particular, when the buyer sees signal $(1,3/2)$, she knows her payoff in the mechanism is negative and quits.
 Thus, the calibration constraint prevents the seller from extracting the buyer's surplus.
-In this case, the restriction induced by calibration is akin to giving the buyer \emph{withdrawal rights}, which, as \cite{haberman2025auctions} show, prevent sellers from employing Cr\'emer-McLean-style schemes.\footnote{In \autoref{sec:main}, we provide an example in which when agents have access to the calibrated information structure the optimal Myersonian mechanism fails to be incentive compatible.}
+In this case, the restriction induced by calibration endogenously provides the buyer with \emph{withdrawal rights}, which, as \cite{haberman2025auctions} show, prevent sellers from employing Cr\'emer-McLean-style schemes.\footnote{In \autoref{sec:main}, we provide an example in which when agents have access to the calibrated information structure the optimal Myersonian mechanism fails to be incentive compatible.}

 Consider now the mechanism in the left panel of \autoref{table:opt-calibration}, which corresponds to posting a price of $1/2$ when the state is $L$ and a price of $1$ when the state is $H$.
 The right panel of \autoref{table:opt-calibration} depicts the calibrated information structure.
 Note that when the state is $H$, the information structure sends with probability $1$ the interim allocation rule $\{(1/2,(0,0)),(1,(1,1))\}$, representing that if the buyer reports her value is $1/2$ she gets nothing and pays nothing, whereas if her report is $1$, she obtains the good at a price of $1$.